whiskyechobravo/kerko/README.md

    ```

    Kerko will retrieve your bibliographic data from zotero.org.
 If you have a
-   large bibliography, this may take a while (and there is no progress
+   large bibliography or large attachments, this may take a while (and there is
-   indicator).
-In production use, that command is usually added to the crontab
+   no progress indicator).
+In production use, that command is usually added to
-   file for regular execution.
+   the crontab file for regular execution (with enough time between executions
+   for each to complete before the next one starts).

    To list all commands provided by Kerko: